Tips to prepare your home when preparing for baby with this ultimate list of items to stock up on before baby arrives.

 Diaper Cream: Babies develop diaper rashes really quickly so ensure you have a few tubs of cream at your disposal.
 You can always use Vaseline if you don’t have diaper cream, but this cream is our favourite.

-Stool Softener: Pooping postpartum is a very uncomfortable subject, and it may be a painful thing so stool softeners are going to be a must have item for postpartum care.
+Stool Softener: Pooping postpartum is a very uncomfortable subject, and it may be a painful thing so stool softeners are going to be a must-have item for postpartum care.
+You can also grab some Metamucil and start drinking it before the due date.

-Disposable Mesh Underwear: They aren’t beautiful, but they will be lifesaving when the hospital doesn’t let you bring extra underwear home with you!
+Disposable Mesh Underwear: After delivery, you will bleed a fair amount.
+With all of this bleeding, you will ruin your regular underwear with bloodstains.
+Postpartum bleeding can last up to 6 weeks and is fairly heavy for the first 10 days after delivery.
+Mesh undies aren’t beautiful, but they will be lifesaving when the hospital doesn’t let you bring extra underwear home with you!
 This disposable underwear will save your regular underwear from needing to be thrown in the garbage.

 Granny Panties: Large and comfortable underwear is going to be your best friend when you’re all done with the disposable mesh ones.
 Postpartum bleeding lasts weeks, and you’re going to want to be comfortable through that entire time.

-Yes your home will still have to be cleaned after baby arrives and you’re going to want to make this as easy as possible by making sure you have all the supplies needed to be able to just clean as you go.
+Yes, your home will still have to be cleaned after the baby arrives and you’re going to want to make this as easy as possible by making sure you have all the supplies needed to be able to just clean as you go.
+Stock up on your basic cleaning supplies so you can either keep up on your chores daily, or tackle it all on a day you got enough sleep.

-Multi-Purpose Cleaner: You’ll want a few bottles of multipurpose cleaner on hand, this one is a good one.
+Multi-Purpose Cleaner: Since you are bringing in a baby to the home, you might want to consider using non-toxic and natural cleaners if you aren’t already.
+You’ll want a few bottles of multipurpose cleaner on hand, this one is a good one, and it smells like heaven (grapefruit).

-Paper Towel: Paper towels are easy to use and throw away, and there will be a lot of things for you to quickly wipe up, so you cannot have too much paper towel with a newborn baby in the house.
+Paper Towel: Paper towels are easy to use and throw away, and there will be a lot of things for you to quickly wipe up, so you cannot have too many paper towels with a newborn baby in the house.
+You can also use unpaper towels, just be sure to have lots of rags around to be able to clean up all the messes.

 Toilet Paper: With all the bleeding you’ll go through, you can never have too much toilet paper.